NCSU-Libraries/vrr/src/user-guide/connecting-mac.md

 ## Adjust your settings

 Under the Display tab, set Color quality to 32 bit.
+Then click the blue Add button.

 ![](../img/display-settings.jpg)

-Click Add.

 ## Connect to the virtual reading room